Serious injuries demand serious representation. At Overbird Law, we fight relentlessly to ensure you receive the full compensation you deserve.

 At Overbird Law, Attorney Jonathan Overman personally handles every personal injury case.
 We investigate thoroughly, build strong cases, and negotiate aggressively.
 If the insurance company won't pay what your case is worth, we take them to court.

 Our contingency fee arrangement means you pay nothing upfront and nothing unless we win.
 We advance all costs and expenses.
 Your only job is to focus on getting better — we handle everything else.
+When an accident takes a life rather than causing injury, the same principles apply through a wrongful death claim.

 Find out what your case is worth.
 No fees unless we win.